 The READY framework asks whether you are personally committed to selling.
 The LAUNCH framework asks whether your company is ready to be sold.
-These are two completely different questions and both need honest answers before you begin building toward maximum multiple.
+These are two completely different questions.
+LAUNCH stands for Leverage, Action, Capacity, Urgency, Now-cost, Competitive window, and Hesitation pattern.
+Action readiness is not motivation — it is measurable capacity across commitment, clarity, bandwidth, and your decision to move forward.
+Scott’s book is available on Amazon. 🎧 Listen on Spotify

 What LAUNCH Evaluates

 LAUNCH evaluates your organization’s market leverage — what competitive advantages, documented systems, and value propositions make your business attractive to the specific types of buyers you are targeting.
-It looks at your action plan readiness — do you have a documented sequence of pre-sale improvements with clear ownership and timelines.
-It assesses capacity — how much room does your business have to grow without proportional increases in cost.
+It looks at your action plan readiness and assesses capacity — how much room does your business have to grow without proportional increases in cost.
+Buyers evaluate momentum.
+They look at when you started preparing and how much progress you have made.

 The Competitive Window and Why It Matters

 Most private equity runs on a five-to-seven-year thesis.
 They raise money, commit to an investment plan, and at five to seven years they sell off.
 They have capital to deploy on schedule.
 One interest rate change can change the multiple significantly — cheaper money means more buyers can pay more.
 If your company is not ready during their window, they are not going to wait.
 They will go find a competitor who is prepared.
+See also: 5-4-3-2 Exit Planning Framework.

 What is a competitive window in the context of exit planning?

 A competitive window is the period during which market conditions — interest rates, PE activity, industry consolidation patterns — favor sellers in your specific market.
 Most private equity runs on a five-to-seven-year thesis with capital they must deploy on schedule.
 If your business is not ready during their window, they will go find a competitor who is prepared.
-LAUNCH evaluates whether you are building toward a favorable or unfavorable window.

 What are the three problems that hide inside LAUNCH?